gelldur/EventBus/README.md

 # Future plans

-- Thread safe EventBus
-- Verbose messages for easy debugging
-- Fix removing/adding listeners during other notification
 - Write more and better tests
+- Thread safe EventBus ?
+- Verbose messages for easy debugging ?
+- Generating graph flow ?
 - ...

 # Thanks to